Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Scattering and localization properties of 3D-SHDS

 These results unveil a link between the structural properties, reported in Fig.\,(\ref{Fig1}), and the transport ones, analyzed in Fig.\,(\ref{Fig2}) and Fig.\,(\ref{Fig3}).
-Three-dimensional disordered structures with suppressed large-scale density fluctuations display a DLT because $g$ drops below unity \cite{LagendijkToday,Froufe,Aubry,Sgrignuoli2019,SkipetrovPRL,Skipetrov2020,SgrignuoliSubrandom,Skipetrov2018} and the level spacing switches from a cubic-type level repulsion to level clustering \cite{SgrignuoliSubrandom,Skipetrov2015,Shklovskii,Casati}.
-As visible in Figs.\,(\ref{Fig3})\,(f), (g), and (h), the level spacing distributions are well-reproduced by the inverse power-law scaling $\langle P(\hat{s})\rangle_e\sim\hat{s}^{-\gamma}$, with values of the exponent $\gamma$ equal to $1.68\pm0.21$, $1.59\pm0.10$, and $1.62\pm0.12$, respectively.
-Level spacing distributions with power-law scaling are peculiar of multifractal systems where the width of a wave packet $\sigma^2$ increases in time upon propagation as $t^{2\nu}$ with $\nu\in[0,1]$ \cite{SgrignuoliSubrandom,Cvitanovic,Geisel,SebbahAnomalous}.
-The anomalous exponent $\nu$ is related to the parameter $\gamma$ through the relation $\nu=2(\gamma-1)/d$, where $d$ is the system dimensionality \cite{Cvitanovic,Geisel,SebbahAnomalous}.
+Three-dimensional disordered structures with suppressed large-scale density fluctuations display a transition from a diffusive to a weak localization regime because $g$ drops below unity \cite{LagendijkToday,Froufe,Aubry,Sgrignuoli2019,SkipetrovPRL,Skipetrov2020,SgrignuoliSubrandom,Skipetrov2018} and the level spacing switches from a cubic-type level repulsion to level clustering \cite{SgrignuoliSubrandom,Skipetrov2015,Shklovskii,Casati}.
+The discovered localization mechanism is different from the Anderson localization transition that occurs in random systems with Gaussian statistics, which are homogeneous and isotropic disorder media supporting exponentially localized modes (i.e., characterized by a level spacing distribution with a Poisson statistics).
+On the contrary, as visible in Figs.\,(\ref{Fig3})\,(f), (g), and (h), the level spacing distributions of 3D-SHDS are well-reproduced by the inverse power-law scaling $\langle P(\hat{s})\rangle_e\sim\hat{s}^{-\gamma}$, with values of the exponent $\gamma$ equal to $1.68\pm0.21$, $1.59\pm0.10$, and $1.62\pm0.12$, respectively.
+Level clustering with power-law scaling indicates anomalous transport within a sub-diffusive regime in which the width of a wave packet $\sigma^2$ increases in time with power-law scaling $t^{2\nu}$ and $\nu\in[0,1]$, as shown in references \cite{SgrignuoliSubrandom,Cvitanovic,Geisel,SebbahAnomalous}.
+Interestingly, sub-diffusive transport has been theoretically predicted and experimentally observed in 3D random media and associated with the occurrence of recurrent scattering loops in the transport of waves \cite{cobus2021transient,naraghi2016phase}.
+The anomalous exponent $\nu$ is related to the parameter $\gamma$ through the relation $\nu=(\gamma-1)/d$, where $d$ is the system dimensionality \cite{Cvitanovic,Geisel,SebbahAnomalous}.
 By substituting the $\gamma$ values extrapolated by using a least-square method, we find that the exponent $\nu$ is equal to $0.23\pm0.07$, $0.19\pm0.03$, and $0.21\pm0.04$ for 3D-SHDS with a degree of stealthiness equal to $20\%$, $40\%$, and $60\%$, respectively.
-The fact that $\nu$ is lower than 0.5 indicates that the propagation of wave packets throughout the investigated structures is sub-diffusive, indicating a significant wave interference correction to classical diffusion \cite{John}.
+The fact that $\nu$ is lower than 0.5 suggests that the propagation of wave packets throughout the investigated structures is sub-diffusive, indicating a significant wave interference correction to classical diffusion and a transition to the weak localization regime \cite{John}.
+Our findings establish a clear transition from a diffusive to a weak localization sub-diffusive regime for vector waves that propagate in finite-size three-dimensional stealthy hyperuniform random media.